HCL-TECH-SOFTWARE/connections-doc/v8-cr15/admin/troubleshoot/r_troubleshoot_file_download_and_page_display_issues.md

 # Troubleshooting file download and page display issues {#r_troubleshoot_file_download_and_page_display_issues .reference}

-Enabling ESI cache in IHS will have an adverse affect on HCL Connections™ 6.0 causing some features to fail.
+Enabling ESI cache in IHS will have an adverse effect on HCL Connections™ 6.0 causing some features to fail.
 Therefore, Edge Side Include \(ESI\) cache in IHS should be disabled for Connections 6.0.

-Activities Files failing to download through HIS is a known issue in Connections when ESI cache in IHS is enabled.
+Activities Files failing to download through IHS is a known issue in Connections when ESI cache in IHS is enabled.

 Disable the ESI cache by completing the following steps: